-As explained in Section 5.4.4, "@Endpoint", the @Endpoint style allows you to handle multiple requests in one endpoint class.
+As explained in Endpoints, the @Endpoint style allows you to handle multiple requests in one endpoint class.
 This is the responsibility of the MethodEndpointMapping.
-Similar to the endpoint mapping described above, this mapping determines which method is to be invoked for an incoming request message.
+This mapping determines which method is to be invoked for an incoming request message.

-There are two endpoint mappings that can direct requests to methods: the PayloadRootAnnotationMethodEndpointMapping and the SoapActionAnnotationMethodEndpointMapping, both of which are very similar to their non-method counterparts described above.
+There are two endpoint mappings that can direct requests to methods: the PayloadRootAnnotationMethodEndpointMapping and the SoapActionAnnotationMethodEndpointMapping, both of which are enabled by using <sws:annotation-driven/> in your application context.